Marmalade-NG/marmalade-ng/doc/source/policy-collection.rst

 If the guard is a keyset, the signature may be scoped to the capability:
 ``(ADD-TO-COLLECTION collection-id token-id)``

+When created a collection must be registered with its creator's name.
+If the creator's name is a principal (recommended), it is validated against the guard, and can be trusted by third parties.

 Ranks
 ~~~~~
 Each token when created inside a collection is given automatically a rank.